pgbouncer/pgbouncer/doc/config.md

 When a host name's resolution changes, existing server connections are automatically closed when they are released (according to the pooling mode), and new server connections immediately use the new resolution.
-If DNS returns several results, they are used in round-robin manner.
+If DNS returns several results, they are used in a round-robin manner.

 If the value begins with `/`, then a Unix socket in the file-system